-Mooney is a conventional heavy oil property located in north-central Alberta.
-BlackPearl has a 100% working interest in approximately 92 sections (58,880 acres) in the Mooney field.
-The Mooney field produces mainly from the Cretaceous Bluesky sand formation, which is at a depth of approximately 900 metres.
+Mooney is a conventional heavy crude oil property located in north-central Alberta.
+BlackPearl has a 100% working interest in approximately 62 sections (39,680 acres) in the Mooney field.
+The Mooney field produces from the Cretaceous Bluesky sand formation, which is at a depth of approximately 900 metres.
 Total production from the Mooney area was 2,367 boe/d, or 28% of BlackPearl's total production in 2015.

-In 2012, a new heavy oil processing facility was constructed to handle the increased fluid volumes from the area.
-The ASP injection facility and heavy oil processing facility that have been constructed at Mooney are expected to accommodate all phases of development at Mooney.
+In 2012, a new heavy crude oil processing facility was constructed to handle the increased fluid volumes from the area.
+The ASP injection facility and heavy crude oil processing facility that have been constructed at Mooney are expected to accommodate future phases of development at Mooney.

 We have also begun development of the phase two and phase three lands at Mooney.
-As at December 31, 2013, a total of 33 horizontal wells have been drilled on the phase two lands and six horizontal wells have been drilled on phase three lands.
+As at December 31, 2015, a total of 35 horizontal wells have been drilled on the phase two lands and six horizontal wells have been drilled on phase three lands.
 In 2013, we applied for and received regulatory approval to expand the existing ASP flood to the phase two lands.
-We are planning to drill two additional wells on the phase two lands in 2014 and then convert the lands to ASP flood.
-We have drilled one horizontal well on the phase 3 lands and plan to drill up to 10 to 12 additional wells in 2014.
-There is further expansion potential on our Mooney lands which we plan to test in the future.
-The oil on these expansion lands is likely heavier than other areas of the pool and we have not established whether ASP flooding is suitable in these areas.
+Due to low oil prices, the expansion of the ASP flood to phase two lands is not likely to start until 2017 and continue for several years thereafter.
+We believe there is further expansion potential on our Mooney lands which we plan to test in the future.

 Home Investors Operations News Contact Careers Disclaimer